 Dresden has as many Christmas markets as the next German city, but the main reason to visit happens on the Saturday before the second Sunday in Advent, when a huge stollen (traditional Christmas fruit cake) is paraded through the city streets and into the market before being cut up and distributed among the onlookers.

-Unsurprisingly, New Orleans pulls out all the stops at Christmas.
-Riverboat caroling cruises and festive streetcars are among the key attractions in a city that goes hog wild for all things Chrimbo.
+Although it may not seem like the most obvious Christmas destination, New Orleans pulls out all the stops at Christmas.
+Riverboat carolling cruises and festive streetcars are among the key attractions in a city that goes hog wild for all things Chrimbo.

-A white Christmas is guaranteed at Colorado’s famous mountain town and ski resort, and the place is jam-packed with alpine lodges and cosy spots to take refuge and share in some festive cheer.
+A white Christmas is guaranteed at Colorado’s famous mountain town and ski resort, Aspen.
+The place is jam-packed with alpine lodges and cosy spots in which to take refuge from the cold and share in some festive cheer.